EnAccess/micropowermanager/docs/usage-guide/targets.md

 the manager/admin should assign a Cluster or a Mini-Grid.
 Then, the date until that target is valid should be selected.

-When these two steps are done; Its time to define our target with some fields like `New connections`, `Revenue per Month`,\...
+When these two steps are done, it is time to define our target with some fields like `New connections`, `Revenue per Month`,\...
 None of these fields are marked as required.
 That means the manager/admin is free to enter or not to enter a value for each goal.